iTwin/itwinjs-core/docs/dev/MAKING_CHANGES.md

 5. `git push`

-6. Start the `ecpresentation` CI job with the `publish` flag set to `true`.
-The job builds the library, lints, tests and finally publishes it.
+6. The `ecpresentation` CI job is automatically started.
+Open the job and tag it with a "Release" tag.
+This will start a release job after a successful build which will publish the packages.